 After the fall of communism the think-tank members known as the Gdańsk Liberals formed a government following the first free presidential elections in Poland.
 They also founded the Liberal Democratic Congress, with Tusk as its leader.

-In the 1990s Tusk served as an MP and deputy Speaker of the Senate.
+In the 1990s Tusk served as Deputy Speaker of The Sejm and Deputy Speaker of the Senate.
 He also published books on the history of Gdańsk.

 In 2001 he was one of the initiators of the centrist Civic Platform party, which he led from 2003.
 Tusk was Prime Minister from 2007-2014, making him the longest-serving premier in democratic Poland, and the first to be reelected.